iCliniq Logo

 Welcome back to icliniq.com.

 Regarding vascular area, this could be due to adenomyosis.
-Adenomyosis has only 1 % chance of turning out to be cancerous and 99 % are non cancerous.
-There is no specific thing by which we can take the biopsy from that area particularly.
-So, I had advised you endometrial biopsy which will give us some hint if it is cancerous.
-There are blood tests which you can do like CEA (carcinoembryonic antigen), CA 19-9, CA125, AFP (alpha-fetoprotein) or beta hCG (human chorionic gonadotropin) which can give us idea whether it is cancer or not.
-Get MRI pelvis to rule out cancer.
-If these tests come negative then definitely this is not cancer and you can first go for medical therapy.
-If it fails then you can go for hysterectomy.
-If this comes positive for cancer then only hysterectomy directly is the first line of management.
-Take care.
+Adenomyosis has only a 1% chance of turning out to be cancerous, and 99% are non-cancerous.
+There is no specific way we can take a biopsy from that area, particularly.
+So, I had advised you to undergo an endometrial biopsy, which will give us some hint if it is cancerous.
+There are blood tests you can do, like CEA (carcinoembryonic antigen), CA 19-9, CA125, AFP (alpha-fetoprotein), or beta-hCG (human chorionic gonadotropin), which can give us an idea whether it is cancer or not.
+Get an MRI of the pelvis torule out cancer.
+If these tests come back negative, then definitely this is not cancer, and you can first go for medical therapy.
+If it fails, you can have a hysterectomy.
+If this comes back positive for cancer, then only hysterectomy is the first line of management.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!